Casamance conflict: Demographic and cultural differences

 The principal inhabitants of the region are members of the Jola (Djiola, Diola) ethnic group, although they are overall a minority if all other ethnic groups of Casamance are combined.
 Besides Jola, the area also harbors Mandinka, Mankanya, Pulaar (a Fula group), Manjak, Balanta, Papel, Bainuk, and a small minority of Wolof.
-However, the Wolof are the overall largest ethnic group in Senegal, dominating the north.
+By contrast, the Wolof are the overall largest ethnic group in Senegal, dominating the north.
 The sentiment has existed amongst Jola that they do not benefit sufficiently from the region's richness and that Dakar, the capital, reaps most of the profit from the region's products.
 This feeling of unequal treatment is widespread in Casamance, even among those who do not support separatism.
 Many people within Casamance are Christians or animists, unlike the majority of Senegalese who are Muslims.
 However, relations between Senegal's Muslim and Christian populations have historically been mutually respectful.
 Religion has played no important part in the Casamance conflict.